reallyenglish/ansible-role-example/README.md

 Now your tests passed.

-When your test cases sitll fail
+When your test cases still fail
 ===============================

 Inspect the VM by logging in.